Chanfrein/Growth-Rush/README.md

  <img src="GameplayGifs/PlayerBow.gif"><br>
  <img src="GameplayGifs/PlayerMagic.gif"><br>
  <br>
  Currently there are three weapons: a sword, a bow and a holy blast.
-Weapons are a scriptable object, with ranged weapons having an additional Projectile monobehaviour attached to them.
-More in Scripts/Combat/Weapons.cs<br>
+[Weapons](Assets/Scripts/Combat/Weapon.cs) are a scriptable object, with ranged weapons having an additional [Projectile](Assets/Scripts/Combat/Projectile.cs) monobehaviour attached to them.
  The weapons, combat mechanics and animation are shared between the player and troops.
 The Combatant class is flexible and can be used by both the PlayerController and AiController.<br>
  Each weapon prefab also has an animation override controller to replace the current attack animation by its own.<br>
  I also have a text popup to display the damage dealt and give the player some feedback for the hit.<br>